-Types of PP
+Types of pes planus

-- Flexible or fixed
+- Flexible or fixed.

 - There may be ligamentous laxity, which is probably determined genetically.